 In 1947, as Zionist insurgents wreaked havoc, British special forces in Palestine adopted counterinsurgency tactics that attracted worldwide condemnation.
 David Cesarani discusses a scandal whose ramifications persist to this day.

-In 1709 Russia emerged as a major power after a clash of armies in the Ukraine.
+In 1709 Russia emerged as a major power after a clash of armies in Ukraine.
 Peter the Great’s victory, Derek Wilson argues, had repercussions that last to this day.

 With a solution to the conflict between Israel and the Palestinians as far away as ever, James Barker looks back to Britain’s occupation of the region and the efforts made by the future Viscount Montgomery to impose peace on its warring peoples.